masteringmodernpayments/book/pci.md

 $ heroku certs
 ```

-Now just configure `www.example.com` as a CNAME pointing at the `herokussl.com` endpoint printed from `heroku certs` and test it out:
+Now just configure `www.example.com` as a CNAME pointing at the `herokussl.com` endpoint printed by `heroku certs` and test it out:

 ```bash
 $ curl -kvI https://www.example.com